The Library extends a warm welcome to all our offshore students studying with our Teaching Partners:

 The Subject Guides have been written by librarians to help both staff and students link to resources in their subject area.

-Your Librarians listed on the subject guides will be happy to answer any questions you may have about using the Library's electronic information resources.
+Contact us and we will be happy to answer any questions you may have about using the Library's electronic information resources.